jon-camuso/jinjup-client/Readme.md

 On the client side you're covered.  jinjup Client manages history pushstate and popstate for you.
 You are responsible for producing the appropriate response on the server.
-If you are using node.js with jinjup html controls producing output for synchronous and asynchronous requests for the same view is a breeze.
+If you are using [node.js](http://nodejs.org) with [jinjup HTML Controls](https://github.com/jon-camuso/jinjup-html-controls) then producing output for synchronous and asynchronous requests for the same view is a breeze.

 Check out [jinjup HTML Controls](https://github.com/jon-camuso/jinjup-html-controls) and the [jinjup Resonse Object](https://github.com/jon-camuso/jinjup-response) to learn more